Why Is My Lawn Grass Going Brown?

-Cutting the grass too low risks scalping, this is where the entire grass blade has been cut off and the top of the root is exposed.
-This will turn brown and can take weeks to recover.
+Cutting or strimming the grass too low risks scalping, this is where the entire grass blade has been cut off and the top of the root is exposed.
+This will turn brown and I’ve seen lawns take weeks to recover from this.

 Scalping is often seen on uneven lawns where the grass had been cut far too low.

 Also, the tips and mid-section of each grass blade are optimal for photosynthesis – the process of turning sunlight into plant energy.
 Cut them off and the grass will become stressed and unable to sustain its green colour, growth may also be slow, even after the application of lawn feed and watering.

 - If the grass is very long, cut it little and often over several weeks until the desired height is achieved.

-- If you want to cut very low, make sure the lawn is as flat as possible, otherwise, you may scalp any small mounds or raised areas.
+- If you want to cut very low, make sure the lawn is as level as possible, otherwise, you may scalp any small mounds or raised areas.

 - Avoid cutting low during very hot weather – grass should be longer during heat waves.

-Damage from blunt lawnmower blades can lead to a browning of the grass blade tips, this can become very apparent when cutting the grass low.
-Use sharp blades that cut, rather than tear the grass.
+Damage from blunt lawnmower blades can lead to a browning of the grass blade tips, this can become very apparent when cutting the grass low so I suggest using sharp blades that cut, rather than tear the grass.

 3) Shallow Rooting